adityxrajj/calculator/README.md

 The calculator app should now be up and running locally.

-## File Structure

-The project consists of the following files:

 ## Usage

 - Click on the number buttons (`0-9`) to input numbers.